 SSH_ARG="-p 8822"

-The easiest way to create system level updates is to use the snapshot functionality in Mender, which will create a snapshot of the full system on a currently running device and package it as a Mender Artifact that you can deploy to other devices.
+The easiest way to create Operating System updates is to use the snapshot functionality in Mender, which will create a snapshot of the Operating System on a currently running device and package it as a Mender Artifact that you can deploy to other devices.

 Run the following command on your workstation to generate a snapshot Mender Artifact from your device: